polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 $ sudo make DISK=/dev/sdX format-boot-loader
 ```

-The source for the device tree for HiFive Unleashed Expansion board is in `conf/<devkit>.dts`.
+The source for the device tree for boards are in `conf/dts/<devkit>.dts`.
 The configuration options used for the Linux kernel are in `conf/<devkit>_linux_<kernel-version>_defconfig`.

-## Booting Linux on a simulator

-*** spike and qemu are currently not working due to how the device tree is loaded in bbl ***